cerbos/cerbos-sdk-python/DEVELOPMENT.md

 ## Development

+### Async and non-async

+[Unasync](https://unasync.readthedocs.io/en/latest/index.html) is used to generate non-async code based on the async implementation.
+Only make changes to files in `cerbos/sdk/_async`.
+Then run `./pw generate` to re-generate the code in `cerbos/sdk/_sync`.

+### Package management
 This project uses [PDM](https://pdm.fming.dev) with [Pyprojectx](https://pyprojectx.github.io) for package management.
 The `pw` script should be used when working with this project.

 Adding a new dependency